 Select the number of lines per page.
-As many as ten pages (0-9) may be available, but the number of pages in memory depends on the number of lines per page, the type of emulation, and whether 80-Only is selected for columns.
-The total lines used (Lines/Page x # of Pages) will not exceed 240.
+As many as four pages (0-3) may be available, but the number of pages in memory depends on the memory/page configuration, number of lines per page, the firmware version, the type of emulation, and whether 80-Only is selected for columns.
+The total lines used (Lines/Page x # of Pages) will not exceed 218.
 See Page Configurations in Appendix A.

 Page lengths which are multiples of 24 or 25 and those that are multiples of 42 or 43 are displayed by default on a 26-line or 44-line screen, respectively.
-Page lengths which are multiples of 28 or 29 are displayed on a 30 line screen by default.
 The extra one or two lines on the screen can be used as status lines.

 The selections shown in () are not available in dual session mode.
-If a page length which is preceded by an asterisk (\24, \25, \28, \29, \42, or \43) is selected, the total number of pages will be two, where the first page contains the number of lines in the selection (24, 25, 28, 29, 42, or 43) and the second page contains the remaining allowable lines.
-See Page Configurations in Appendix A.
+If a page length which is preceded by an asterisk (24, 25, 42, or 43) is selected, the total number of pages will be two, where the first page contains the number of lines in the selection (24,25,42, or 43) and the second page contains the remaining allowable lines.
+(See Appendix A.)